-- Riser can separate from the limbs with extended use.
+- The riser can separate from the limbs with extended use.

 - Tips and limbs do not seem very robust.

-This attractive bow has a maximum draw weight of 60lbs.
-It can be used by left-handed and right-handed archers and has a weight of 3lbs.
+This attractive bow has a maximum draw weight of 60 lbs.
+Left-handed and right-handed archers and weights 3lbs can use it.

-This is an excellent choice of bow if you’re new to the archery and hunting game.
-It’s also a great piece of kit for experienced hunters who like to keep it traditional.
-However, this bow doesn’t come with the option of adding a whole host of accessories.
+This is an excellent choice of the bow if you’re new to the archery and hunting game.
+It’s also a great kit for experienced hunters who like to keep it traditional.
+However, this bow doesn’t offer the option of adding a whole host of accessories.

-This is simply a no-frills, sturdy survival bow that is a good investment at the low purchase price.
-Newer versions of this bow have brass bushings for fitments, which aren’t included on some of the earlier versions.
+This is simply a no-frills, sturdy survival bow that is a good investment at a low purchase price.
+Newer versions of this bow have brass bushings for fitments, which aren’t included in some earlier versions.
 Keep this in mind, as it can make life difficult.

-Assembling this bow isn’t hard but it isn’t as quick as with some other products.
-This is because you need to use a hex wrench or allen key.
-You probably wouldn’t want to have to put this kit together while you’re on the road, but otherwise assembly is not a real problem.
+Assembling this bow isn’t hard, but it isn’t as quick as with other products.
+This is because you need to use a hex wrench or Allen key.
+You probably wouldn’t want to have to put this kit together while you’re on the road, but otherwise, assembly is not a real problem.

 - Comes with a 3-year limited warranty.